mlamaralp/corruption-development-analysis/README.md

 The heatmap compares three development indicators (GDP per capita, Government Effectiveness, HDI) across CPI corruption categories.
 A known limitation of this view is that the three indicators operate on very different scales: GDP per capita ranges from roughly $1,000 to $70,000, Government Effectiveness from -2.5 to +2.5, and HDI from 0 to 1.
 A single shared colour scale would be dominated entirely by GDP and make the other two indicators invisible.

 To address this, a per-row colour encoding is used, where the darkest colour within each row represents the highest value for that indicator.
 This allows meaningful within-indicator comparison across corruption categories while acknowledging that cross-indicator colour comparisons are not valid.
-The pattern that emerges — Very Clean countries consistently showing darker colours across all three rows — is robust regardless of this limitation.
+The pattern that emerges — Very Clean countries consistently showing darker colours across all three rows, is robust regardless of this limitation.

 **Scatter plots — Log GDP per capita**